JBrazzale/JBregression/RegressionMVP.md

-## MVP for Predicting Box Office Success -Joseph Brazzale
+## MVP for Predicting Box Office Success - Joseph Brazzale
 ### 09/28/21

 - for this project, my intention is to highlight features that will be the best indicator of a movie's success.
 I will be measuring